 - 1. Students can include any board memberships as part of their portfolios.
-In order to do so, they must describe, in consultation with their study career counsellors, how the board membership can contribute to the acquisition of one or more competencies of their Master's programme. - 2.
-Board memberships can be listed on the diploma supplement.
-The student must request the listing at least 3 weeks prior to the graduation ceremony via the study programme administration.
-At the request of the student's study programme, the Centre for Administrative Activities can confirm that the student has been an active board member of the CPC.
+In order to do so, they must describe, in consultation with their study facilitator, how the board membership can contribute to the acquisition of one or more competencies of their Master's programme. - 2.
+Board memberships for the DPC, IPC, CPC, or for study associations, student associations and as members of committees at Fontys can be listed on the diploma supplement.
+The student must request the listing at least 3 weeks prior to the graduation ceremony via the study programme administration. - At the request of the student's study programme, the Centre for Administrative Activities can confirm that the student has been an active board member of the CPC.
 In the case of board memberships of a PC or IPC, the study programme can request confirmation from the relevant IPC or PC.

-- 3. Students who believe that their board memberships demonstrate that they have the knowledge, insight and / or skills that are assessed in particular tests for which credits are awarded may apply for an exemption from such tests from the Examination Board. - 4.
+Likewise, students who have served as members of the Examination Appeals Board may also request that activity to be included on their diploma supplement.
+The study programme can request confirmation from the secretariat of the Examination Appeals Board (see Article 34). - Students who believe that their board memberships demonstrate that they have the knowledge, insight and/or skills that are assessed in particular tests for which credits are awarded may apply for an exemption from such tests from the Examination Board. - 4.
 A student may apply to be included under the Profiling Fund Scheme (FSS Scheme) on the basis of his administrative activities and submit a request to his institution for an attendance fee allowance or for a board membership scholarship from the Profiling Fund Board (FSS Board).
-See also article 14 of the Participation Regulations on the participation councils and PC'S.
+See also article 14 of the Fontys Regulations on the Participation councils and degree programme committees.

-Article 12 Top-Class athletes scheme
+Article 12 Elite athletes scheme - Student entrepreneurship